mikkac/breakhis_fine_tuning/README.md

 ### Dataset

-BreakHis dataset can be downloaded from [kaggle](https://www.kaggle.com/datasets/ambarish/breakhis).
+The BreakHis dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/ambarish/breakhis).

 ### Setting up the Environment